fmobegi/abotyper/README.md

 Sample1-2024-12345_barcode22.fastq
 ```

+## Platform compatibility

+This pipeline was originally developed to process amplicon sequencing data from Oxford Nanopore Technologies platforms where multiple samples are expected to be barcoded.
+The pipeline has been extensively validated using Oxford Nanopore MinION data targeting ABO exons 6 and 7, which are the primary regions containing clinically relevant polymorphisms for ABO blood group determination.

+While we recommend using the above naming convention for optimal compatibility, the pipeline can also handle FASTQ files from other sequencing platforms including:

+- **PacBio** (currently undergoing testing)
+- **Ion Torrent** (currently undergoing testing)
+- **Illumina** (currently undergoing testing)

+The pipeline will attempt to extract the sample name and barcode from the filenames using standard genomic sequence naming conventions, but will fall back to a default barcode00 if filenames lack the expected barcode format.
+For non-Nanopore platforms, ensure your FASTQ files contain reads spanning the ABO exon 6 and exon 7 regions for accurate genotyping.

 # Running `nf-core/abotyper`

 This pipeline has been extensively tested using conda, docker, and singularity profiles.
 Other containerisation methods are being improved,tested and documented.